We source wine from a variety of winemakers and producers around the world; you can read more about them here:

 The Atamisque winery is situated on a road we’d like to live on, the ‘Ruta del Vino’ in Tupungato, UCO Valley.
 The winery is a small to medium size and aims for the highest possible quality.
 In their words: “We want to make great wines, we want to be successful, but we don’t want to be big!”
 They are obviously doing something right because they won new world producer of the year in the 2015 Sommelier wine awards.
 The wines they produce are something different because they combine French flare with Argentinian wine making.
 All their wines are named for indigenous trees and shrubs that grow among the vines.

 Mauricio Lorca’s speciality is top class wines without any oak ageing.
 These wines are made from vines in high density, high altitude vineyards in the Uco Valley in Mendoza.
 He makes a range of wines to cater for everyone from budget-friendly right through to some really stunning premium brands.
-Mauricio’s dream from his college years was to be a winemaker; with his relatively small winery in Luján de Cuyo, he is definitely living that dream.
+Mauricio’s dream from his college years was to be a winemaker; with his relatively small winery in Luján de Cuyo, he is certainly living that dream.

 Being the first female winemaker in Argentina make Susana Balbo one of our wine heroes.
 She has been making wine since 1983 and released her first vintage in 2002.
 Susana is a proponent of single vineyard wines, which are evocative of their location.
 She has led the charge in producing simple, drinkable Argentinian wines, which are fresh and elegant rather than in keeping with the more heavy traditional styles.
 As a result, Susana is renowned around the world for her exceptional talent.